Senior Bishop of the A. M. E. Zion Church and the Presiding Prelate of the Piedmont Episcopal District

 George E. Battle, Jr. is a native of Rocky Mount, North Carolina.
 A 1967 graduate of Clinton Jr. College in Rock Hill, South Carolina with an Associate Degree.
 A graduate of Livingstone College in Salisbury, North Carolina with a B.A. degree.
 He also holds a Master of Divinity degree from Hood Theological Seminary, also in Salisbury.
 He earned a Doctor of Ministry from Howard University in Washington, D.C.
 He has also received honorary doctorate degrees from Clinton Jr. College, two from Hood Theological Seminary, two from Livingstone College, Queens College, and University of North Carolina at Charlotte.
 He was elected a Bishop of the African Methodist Episcopal Zion Church in 1992, 84th in the line of succession.
 He presently serves the Piedmont Episcopal District of the African Methodist Episcopal Zion Church which includes the Blue Ridge, West Central North Carolina, Western North Carolina, Cornwall-Middlesex-Surrey of Jamaica, W.I., East and West Angola Conferences.

-His civic and community involvements include: Founder of the Greater (formerly known as the Gethsemane) Enrichment Program that received a national award for the best program of its kind utilizing Federal Funds (now in existence for over 35 years); Founding Committee Member of the Teen Health Connection; Founder/Member of the Charlotte Mecklenburg Alliance for Public Schools; member, River Run Club; member, Leadership Breakfast Group in Charlotte, North Carolina; One of the Founders of the Urban League of Central Carolinas; organizer of the Biddleville Five Points Community, such as boy scouts which led to major improvements in housing, parks, sidewalks, etc.; member, National Association for the advancement of Colored People.
+His civic and community involvements include: Founder of the Greater (formerly known as the Gethsemane) Enrichment Program that received a national award for the best program of its kind utilizing Federal Funds (now in existence for over 38 years); Founding Committee Member of the Teen Health Connection; member, River Run Club; member, Leadership Breakfast Group in Charlotte, North Carolina; One of the Founders of the Urban League of Central Carolinas; organizer of the Biddleville Five Points Community, such as boy scouts which led to major improvements in housing, parks, sidewalks, etc.; member, National Association for the advancement of Colored People.

-The Bishop is affiliated with the following organizations: Charlotte City Club; Alpha Phi Alpha Fraternity; Sigma Psi Phi; National School Board Association; State School Board Association; Christian Ministers Fellowship Association; and the National Council of Churches.
+The Bishop is affiliated with the following organizations: Charlotte City Club; Alpha Phi Alpha Fraternity; Sigma Psi Phi; and the National Council of Churches.

 Bishop Battle has received numerous honors and awards during his outstanding career.
-He was recognized for exemplary service and dedication by the Charlotte-Mecklenburg Board of Education; the Echo Award Against Indifference; the Razor Walker Award; recognized by the State Board of Community Colleges for service to the citizens of North Carolina; the Leadership Charlotte Award; the Presidential Award for Outstanding Leadership from Livingstone College; National Award for Meritorious Service from Livingstone College National Alumni; The Whitney M. Young Service Award for the Mecklenburg County Council Boy Scouts of America; Black Political Caucus Hall of Fame Award; the Clergy of the Year 2001 Award from the National OIC of America; the Long Leaf Pine Award from Governor James Hunt of North Carolina; the Charlotte Post Man of the Year; National Conference of Christians and Jews; Charlotte Observer Thank You Award for years of service on the school board; recipient of the Sojourner Truth Award from the Ministers and Lay Association of the A. M. E. Zion Church; recipient of the 2012 Inaugural Good Scout Award.
+He was recognized for exemplary service and dedication by the Charlotte-Mecklenburg Board of Education; the Echo Award Against Indifference; the Razor Walker Award; recognized by the State Board of Community Colleges for service to the citizens of North Carolina; the Leadership Charlotte Lifetime Achievement Award; the Presidential Award for Outstanding Leadership from Livingstone College; National Award for Meritorious Service from Livingstone College National Alumni (received 3 times); The Keeper of the Flame 44th Presidential Inauguration Award from the Balm In Gilead; The Whitney M. Young Service Award from the Urban League; Black Political Caucus Hall of Fame Award; the Clergy of the Year 2001 Award from the National OIC of America; the Long Leaf Pine Award (which is the highest award that can be given from the State of North Carolina) from Governor James Hunt of North Carolina; the Charlotte Post Man of the Year; Charlotte Observer Thank You Award for years of service on the school board; recipient of the Sojourner Truth Award from the Ministers and Lay Association of the A. M. E. Zion Church; recipient of the 2012 Inaugural Good Scout Award of Mecklenburg County.

-Bishop Battle is married to Iris Miller Battle (42 years).
+Bishop Battle is married to Iris Miller Battle (43 years).
 To this union one son and one daughter were born, George Edward Battle, III and LaChandra Nickole Battle Rapley.
-Mrs. Battle is the loving Meme of four grandchildren, Glynn Paul Edward Trey, Alexander Richard Miller, Peyton Amara and George Elias Eli.
+They have four grandchildren, Glynn Paul Edward “Trey” Hubbard , Alexander Richard Hubbard, Peyton Amara and George Elias “Eli.”
 George, III is married to Renita Mumford Battle and LaChandra is married to Michael Rapley.